MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-6.md

 # Trial Balance (report)

-The *Trial Balance* report shows general ledger (G/L) accounts with a balance at date, and net change over the specified period.
+The **Trial Balance** report shows general ledger (G/L) accounts with a balance at date, and the net change over a period you specify.

-Can be filtered by Dimensions.
+You can filter the report by dimensions.

-The report also includes subtotalling accounts and can be configured to show figures in the additional reporting currency.
+The report also includes subtotaling accounts, and you can configure it to show figures in the additional reporting currency (ACY).

-Use the report to verify the accuracy of your financial data by ensuring that debits and credits are balanced.
-It's typically used at the end of an accounting period to prepare financial statements and assess the financial health of the business.
+Use the report to verify the accuracy of your financial data by ensuring that debits and credits balance.
+Businesses typically use the report at the end of an accounting period to prepare financial statements and assess their financial health.

 ## Use cases